jasonlim131/looksRdeceiving/README.md

-# Measuring agreeableness bias in Multimodal Models
+# Measuring Agreeableness Bias in Multimodal Models

 This repository contains the code and resources for replicating the experiments and analysis from our paper [Measuring agreeableness bias in Multimodal Models](https://www.arxiv.org/abs/2408.09111).